FreakyMithril/generator-uamithril-web-starter/readme.md

 3. Images:
 Will auto optimized
 4. Includes:
-In "inc" folder we have html parts that need to be include
+In "inc" folder we have html parts that need to be include or use.
 5. Data folder:
-We can use to store some files Data
+We can use to store some files Data, like Json, and others
 6. Dev(serve) Task:
 Starts local server, show sourcemaps for scss and js files, not optimizing images.